HUNT-ER/web-library-spring/README.md

-# Web Library API
+# Web Library
-This API allows to do basic CRUD operations on Book, assign and release book from person, role system for workers.
+This project allows to do basic CRUD operations on Books and People, assign and release book from person, role system for workers.
 UI based on HTML and Thymeleaf.

 # Build with